 And then there’s the issue of injury.
 Suppose you sustain an injury that forces you to stop exercising for a few weeks or longer?
 It’s not something you want to think about but it does happen.
 If you’re forced to take a few weeks break, how likely are you to lose most of your fitness gains?

 Based on a new study, it doesn’t take long for the health and fitness benefits of exercise you worked so hard to gain through training to reverse, even after a relatively short break.
-Not only might it be harder to get back into the swing of things when you return, you may find your fitness level has declined, even if you only stopped working out for 2 or 3 weeks.
+Not only might it be harder to get back into the swing of things when you return, but you may also find your fitness level has declined, even if you only stopped working out for 2 or 3 weeks.